 Comfort zones, though they appear safe, are in fact very dangerous.
 Walking in the land of familiarity may seem like a sure bet but in them lays unexpected traps.
 Traps where dreams lose their freshness.
 Traps where ideas lose their strength to be propelled forward.
 Traps where talents get wasted in this pit of unseen snares.

 God has always wanted the best for all His people.
-But, when He calls it is up to them to make the move.
+But, when He calls, it is up to them to make the move.
 He may not be asking you to leave your homeland, but where or what do you feel Him pulling you toward?
 What area of your comfort zone has become so stale that now it too is very uncomfortable, yet, you’re still too afraid to make a move?

-If Abraham had not put action behind his calling, he would have never been dubbed the faith of faith, and so many things in our biblical history would not be traced back to his stepping out moment.
+If Abraham had not put action behind his calling, he would have never been dubbed the father of faith, and so many things in our biblical history would not be traced back to his stepping out moment.

 I wonder if we boldly step out today, what miraculous future events will point back to our time when we chose to leave the safety of our comfort zones?